Kirsten West: Godmother of Southern Rock

 Haunted, But Home: Signs and Spirits

 Even before they signed the papers, Kirk and Kirsten wondered if they were out of their minds.
 The Big House was run down, Macon was far from their established lives in Chicago, and the whole idea felt like a gamble with no safety net.
-She was still an insurance executive, after all.
+She was still an insurance executive, after all, and giving up the benefits and safety of a corporate job wasn’t easy.
 So they looked for signs, hoping for reassurance.

 As they were leaving their Macon hotel to visit the house for Kirsten’s first time, they both knew they wanted the house more than anything, and that much wanting made them very nervous.
 Kirsten wrote: